daaf/porclr/README.md

 * `link` creates hard links to the Compose files in a local Portainer volume.
 * `copy` copies the Compose files from Portainer via the Portainer API.

+### Authentication
-Both modes create a series of subdirectories&mdash;one for each Compose file&mdash;in `LOCAL_REPO`.
-Both modes also require you to authenticate with your Portainer credentials in order to fetch information about your stacks.
+Upon running either `porclr link` or `porclr copy`, you'll be prompted to authenticate with your Portainer credentials in order to fetch information about your stacks.

+### Location & directory structure
+Both modes create a series of subdirectories&mdash;one for each Compose file&mdash;in a directory that you specify.
+If you've defined a `LOCAL_REPO` environment variable in your .env file, the path defined in `LOCAL_REPO` will be used by default, but can be overridden by passing in a path as an argument to either `porclr link` or `porclr copy`.
+If you haven't defined a `LOCAL_REPO` environment variable, you must pass in a path as an argument.

 To run the `link` and `copy` commands:
 ```shell